microrobotics/RS485-TH/How-to-change-address.md

 **Important Note**
 - When changing the address, there can be only one slave device on the bus, otherwise all slave devices will be changed.
 - When the address is change, the CRC checksum must be recalculated.
-The document Calculating CRC checksum.
+See document How to Calculating CRC checksum - https://github.com/microrobotics/RS485-TH/blob/master/How-to-calculate-CRC-checksum.md